joeylevy/gallery-by-supsystic/readme.txt

 Live photo gallery preview allows you to view the setting of such features:

- * Images radius
+ * Images gallery radius
- * Border option
+ * Border gallery option
- * Shadow option
+ * Shadow gallery option
- * Caption effect
+ * Caption gallery effect

 In order to see how the other options of responsive image gallery look - you should to click on “Preview” button and will be able to see the whole gallery in a new tab of your browser.

 = Step 5: Displaying the Photo Gallery on the website =

 Under the window with image preview you can see the shortcode of photo gallery.
 Copy and paste the shortcode into your post or page and Gallery by Supsystic plugin will automatically create the gallery on your page using the settings you choose above.
 Important!
 Photo gallery plugin shortcode must be added in a text editor page, and not in the visual.